l1m3r/cmd-scripts/ss4vh/README.md

 # SSound4Val.cmd - Surround sound for Valheim

-Choose and change Valheim's surround sound configuration between 2, 4, 5=4+1, 6=5+1 and 8 speakers.
+Choose and change Valheim's surround sound configuration to your hearts desire.

 Tags: